epfl-ada/ada-2024-project-lil0mohammadali/README.md

 # The Spread of News during Crisis
 ## Abstract
-YouTube as a Source of News: In this project we try to understand how information during crisis spread on Youtube.
-For this we look at 12 events in 4 categories happening between 2017 and 2019.
-We analyse the spread of those events by looking at _News Updates_ channels and are interested in the following questions.
+A lot of people use YouTube as their source for news.
+In this project we try to understand how information during crisis is spread on Youtube.
+For this we look at 12 events in 4 categories happening between 2017 and 2019 in the US, Europe and Asia.
+We analyse the spread of those events by looking at US _News Updates_ channels.

 ## Research Questions
--
+- How do US News report on events happening inside the US compared to other events happening in Europe or Asia?
+- How does the report of events differ based on "categories" of events?

 ## Proposed additional datasets
-None
+- We enriched our channels metadata set by adding the country of the channel using the [Youtube API](https://developers.google.com/youtube/v3).

 ## Methods
 #### Filter the initial data: